f-squirrel/dockerized_cpp/README.md

 This repository contains a single highly customizable Makefile helping to build C/C++ projects in a docker container.

 ## Usage

 * Add this repository as a git submodule to your project, for example as directory build_tools:<br>
 `git submodule add  https://github.com/f-squirrel/dockerized_cpp.git build_tools/`
 * Create a Makefile in the root of your project's source tree
 * Override the variables from the [list](#list-of-variables) in the Makefile
 * Include the Makefile from this repository in your new Makefile: `include build_tools/Makefile`

-In order to see availabe commands including user-defined, run `make help`:
+In order to see available commands including user-defined ones, run `make help`:

 ```plain
 $ make help